graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 ### Foundation

+1. **Setup Monorepo** - Bun init, workspaces, Prettier
-1. Create Users & Posts subgraphs (GraphQL Yoga)
+2. **Create Subgraphs** - Users & Posts with GraphQL Yoga
+3. **Compose Supergraph** - Using GraphQL Mesh
-2. Bootstrap Hive Gateway v2
+4. **Bootstrap Gateway** - Hive Gateway v2 with auto-reload

-### Production Features
+### Production

-3. JWT authentication + field-level authorization
-4. HMAC signatures for subgraph security
-5. Event-Driven Federated Subscriptions
-6. Dynamic structured logging (change levels without restarts!)
+5. **JWT Authentication** - Token validation + field-level auth
+6. **HMAC Security** - Secure subgraph communication
+7. **Authorization Directives** - `@authenticated` & `@requiresScopes`
+8. **Security Hardening** - Depth limits, rate limiting, introspection control
+9. **EDFS with NATS** - Scalable real-time subscriptions

-### Production Polish
+### Observability

-7. Security hardening (rate limits, depth limits)
-8. Response caching & deduplication
+10. **Dynamic Logging** - Runtime log level switching
-9. OpenTelemetry tracing → Jaeger
+11. **OpenTelemetry** - Distributed tracing with Jaeger

 <!--
-- The flow will look like this:
+- The flow will look like this and I'll commit after each major step so you can follow along:
-- First we get the foundation working with basic federation between our two services
-- Then we add the production features which are the meat of this workshop
+- First we set up a proper monorepo structure with Bun and workspaces
+- Then we create our GraphQL Yoga subgraphs and use GraphQL Mesh to compose the supergraph
+- We'll bootstrap Hive Gateway with auto-reload for a smooth development experience
+- Then we layer on JWT authentication with proper field-level authorization directives
+- We'll secure subgraph communication with HMAC signatures
+- Add comprehensive security hardening against common GraphQL attacks
+- Build scalable real-time subscriptions with EDFS and NATS
-- Finally we polish the gateway with enterprise-grade features
+- Finally we'll add dynamic logging and complete observability with OpenTelemetry
-- The timeline is ambitious but totally achievable!
--->
+- Each step builds on the previous one and you can git checkout any step to follow along -->

 ---